Destinations Greece The Cyclades Santorini

 SeaJet from Piraeus (4h30) or Aegean flight (45 min from ATH)

-Most travellers fly (€60–180 one way, 45 min Aegean from Athens).
-Ferry is the romantic option: the 7 a.m.
-Blue Star from Piraeus arrives at Athinios at 3 p.m.; the SeaJet at noon.
-Pre-book your hotel transfer from Athinios — the cab queue can run an hour.
+Most travellers fly (€60–180 one way, 45 minutes on Aegean from Athens).
+The ferry is the romantic option: the 7 a.m.
+Blue Star from Piraeus reaches Athinios at 3 p.m., the SeaJet by noon.
+Pre-book the hotel transfer from Athinios, because the cab queue can run an hour.

 Pre-book transferAthinios port